 Starting a business involves planning, making key financial decisions, and establishing a legal entity.
-These ten easy steps can help you plan, prepare and manage the process of starting your own business.
+These ten easy steps can help you plan, prepare, and manage starting your own business.
 Your business plan is your roadmap to success.
 If you fail to plan, then you can plan to fail.

 Step 1: Business Plan Templates

-Use these tools and resources to create and write your own business plan, a written guide that will help you map out how you will start and run your business successfully.
-Don’t skip over this very important step to help you lay a good foundation.
+Use these tools and resources to create and write your business plan, a written guide that will help you map out how you will start and run your business successfully.
+Don’t skip over this crucial step to help you lay a good foundation.

 Step 2: Get Business Assistance and Training

 Take advantage of free training and counseling services.
-Scan local websites and Chamber of Commerce listings for seminars on everything from how to prepare a business plan to securing financing, expanding, or marketing a business.
+Scan local websites and Chamber of Commerce listings for seminars on everything from preparing a business plan to securing financing, expanding, or marketing a business.

 Step 3: Choose a Business Location